 With 'learning' as the central theme, Maastricht University, the Municipality of Maastricht and the Province of Limburg are working together to revitalise the former Tapijn barracks.
-In the coming years, the area will be converted into a public park, with buildings that are intended for education and research, as well as eateries for the broader public.
-Tapijn will be a place where the students, businesses and residents of the city come together.
+The area will be converted into a public park, with buildings that are intended for education and research, as well as eateries for the broader public.
+Tapijn is a place where the students, businesses and residents of the city come together.

 Space for education and research

-Both the old and new buildings will soon provide space for education and research.
+Tapijn will provide space for education and research.
 In particular, the Maastricht Science Programme, part of the University Library and part of the School of Business and Economics will be housed there.
-The buildings will be equipped with two lecture halls, teaching rooms to support Problem-Based Learning and new learning spaces for students.
+The buildings are equipped with two lecture halls, teaching rooms to support Problem-Based Learning and new learning spaces for students.

 - Text continues below the photo -

 The entire transformation of both the park and the buildings will take place in three phases.
-In phase 1/park, the animal park and the Tapijn gardens are revamped; that was completed in the summer of 2018.
-In phase 1/buildings, the monumental buildings will be renovated; this phase has started 1 April 2019.
-UM will be able to use these buildings in the beginning of 2020.
-Concurrent with phase 1/buildings, phase 2/park will also take place in which the park surrounding the monumental buildings will be redesigned.
-Phases 2 and 3/buildings and phase 3/park will start later.
+In phase 1/Park, the animal park and the Tapijn gardens are revamped; that was completed in the summer of 2018.
+In phase 1/Buildings, the monumental buildings were renovated.
+UM started using these buildings in the beginning of 2020.
+Concurrent with phase 1/Buildings, phase 2/Park also took place in which the park surrounding the monumental buildings were redesigned.
+Phases 2 and 3/Buildings and phase 3/Park will start later.
 According to the planning, the entire site will be completed in 2023.

 Sustainability: WELL Building Standard and BREEAM